Why do I include bees as part of my wedding photography brand?

 Honey and bees have long been part of wedding traditions, symbolizing sweetness, prosperity, and enduring love.
 In many cultures, newlyweds were gifted honey or mead, a fermented honey wine, to bless their marriage with happiness and fertility.
 The word "honeymoon" comes from this very tradition, when couples would drink mead for a full moon cycle after their wedding to ensure joy and good fortune.

 Even Saint Valentine, the patron saint of lovers, is also the patron saint of bees and beekeepers.
 Like a thriving hive, a strong partnership is built on harmony, devotion, and shared purpose.
-Now you can weave this beautiful and timeless tradition into your own wedding:
+Now you can weave this beautiful and timeless tradition into your own wedding.

 Your love story helps fund habitat restoration, sustainable beekeeping, and conservation efforts that protect bees and other pollinators for generations to come.